 3. Want to keep track of your teen’s practice hours?
 Have them “check in” to their piano bench on Facebook each time they sit down to practice.
 This is also cool because it will show up on their Friends’ newsfeeds as “Julianna is at – Her Piano Bench” if you set it up as such.
 You can also have them “check in” to your piano studio – great word of mouth advertising on their often large social networks!
 If you need help making this work check out this link and if privacy is a concern do some research first to be sure your settings are as they should be.

 4. Your teens’ smart phones can also be used as a motivator if you harness their social media adoration.
-Snap an Instagram photo of the piece they recently completed, share a performance video you recorded on their Facebook page (or your studio’s Facebook page), Tweet about something specific they recently did to impress you and tag them so they see your Tweet… the possibilities are endless.
+Snap an Instagram photo of the piece they recently completed, share a performance video you recorded on their Facebook page (or your studio’s Facebook page), Tweet about something specific they recently did to impress you and tag them so they see your Tweet… the possibilities are endless. *Always make sure you have written parental permission to post photos if your student is under the age of 18.

 Relevant Piano Lessons = Happy Students = Growing Studio